ALNezar/Ali-Garage-OsSon-cafe-portfolio/README.md

 ## 🌟 About them

-We are a group of students who developed a website for **Ali Garage & OsSon Café**, a unique spot in Parit Raja that combines a thrift store with a cozy café.
-Whether you're hunting for vintage gems or craving a great cup of coffee, this is the place to be!
+We are a group of students who developed a website for **Ali Garage & OsSon Café**, a unique spot in Parit Raja that combines a thrift store with a nice cozy café. if you want cool vintage finds or just good coffee, this is the place to check out! 👍

 ---